 10. If you need help – ask

-As new nurses, we have a tendency to try to do as much as possible ourselves.
+As new nurses, we tend to try to do as much as possible ourselves.
 If we begin to drown, we just hope others will notice and jump in to save the day.

 There is no shame in asking for help.
 We’ve all been there.
 We know what it’s like to not know how to do something and we are more than happy to answer questions.